 In our Ask a Doc series, we sit down with physicians and other clinical experts, including those at Allegheny Health Network (AHN), for a chat on an important health topic.
-In this post, we talk about colorectal cancer and screenings with Dr. Katie Farah, Chief Quality Officer for the AHN Division of Gastroenterology.
+In this post, we talk about colorectal cancer and screenings with Dr. Katie Farah, chief medical officer at AHN Wexford Hospital, and a practicing gastroenterologist and therapeutic endoscopist.

 Colorectal cancer is the second leading cause of cancer-related deaths worldwide, but approximately 60% of colorectal cancer deaths could be prevented with recommended screenings.
 Unfortunately, screening is highly underutilized, in part due to apprehension and misconception about the procedure, as well as an awareness gap and lack of accessibility in underserved communities.
-To learn more about this important topic, I spoke with Katie Farah, MD, Chief Quality Officer for the AHN Division of Gastroenterology.
+To learn more about this important topic, I spoke with Katie Farah, MD, chief medical officer at AHN Wexford Hospital, and a practicing gastroenterologist and therapeutic endoscopist.

-Emily Laubham (EL): Dr. Farah, what are the different screening options for colorectal cancer?
+Emily Laubham: Dr. Farah, what are the different screening options for colorectal cancer?

 A colonoscopy is the best test for colorectal cancer screening.
 The GI Multi-Society Task Force guidelines provide tier-based testing to give practitioners guidance, and based on an overwhelming amount of evidence, colonoscopy is the number one test of choice.